 You can send back EPS to the factories that produced them via a take-back program run through the EPS-International Alliance.
 The EPS-IA has a list of over twenty-five producers along with the information needed to ship it to them.
 EPS is lightweight; therefore, it should not attract expensive shipping fees.

 In the United States and Canada, the Dart Container Corporation accepts polystyrene foam waste from hospitals, supermarkets, schools, and other sources.
 They accept clean or soiled foam and turn the material into extruded polystyrene pellets.
-You may find similar programs in your area that accept polystyrene foam packaging.
+You may find similar programs in your area that take polystyrene foam packaging.

 Manufacturers use recycled EPS to create a product that has a similar appearance to wood.
 The material is a cheap and eco-friendly substitute for virgin trees.
 It works excellently as fence posts and park benches.
 It helps to conserve forest resources.

 The manufacturing process of polystyrene consumes nonrenewable petroleum resources.
 Recycling helps to conserve energy and materials.
 Polystyrene recycling also helps to conserve waste management resources.
 EPS is lightweight, so it only takes up 0.01% of the weight of municipal solid waste.
-But its expansion makes it voluminous, and it takes up valuable landfill space.
+But its expansion makes it voluminous and takes up valuable landfill space.

 Over the years, plastics have become an environmental pollutant.
 It is a menace to marine life.
 Research estimates that plastics like EPS account for about 60 to 80% of ocean debris1.
-Recycling polystyrene is better for the planet than incineration as burning it may release some toxic chemicals into the air.
+Recycling polystyrene is better for the planet than incineration, as burning it may release some toxic chemicals into the air.

 When correctly recycled in the waste stream, your discarded plastic-based EPS packaging will most likely find a new lease of life as another product.
 Once sent off to recycling facilities; first, the product is ground up, and then the air is usually removed with heat and friction.

-From here, a large variety of new uses emerge for the recycled material.
+From here, a large variety of new uses emerge for recycled material.
 From building insulation to creating plastic alternatives to wooden benches and even decking.
 The good news, of course, is that when manufacturers use recycled materials to create these new goods, no new raw material is required to consume our finite resources.

 Samuel Abalansa et al. (2020) The marine plastic litter issue: a social-economic analysis